This module develops an awareness in students in the critical success factors of sustainable business.

 Statement on Teaching, Learning and Assessment

 The module will utilise a range of teaching methods including guest lectures by professional practitioners, on−line presentation and video contribution.
-The Module will draw upon the expertise of stakeholders in the LOCAL NET project.
+The Module will draw upon the local expertise of stakeholders.
 Enquiry based learning will contribute up to maximum of 60% of student class time.
 Assessment (group) will involve the development of a sustainable business solution and a multi−media presentation.
-The assessment will involve peer review of group member contributions and an element on class based peer grade allocation.
+The assessment will involve peer review of group member contributions.

 Teaching and Learning Work Loads